-When the Bill of Rights was added to the United States Constitution in 1791, the Ninth Amendment clause was part of it.
+When the Bill of Rights was added to the United States Constitution following ratification on December 15, 1791, the Ninth Amendment clause was included.

-The government shouldn’t disparage the other rights of citizens according to the clause.
+According to the clause, the government shouldn’t disparage the other natural rights of citizens.
 That is the general issue included in the Ninth Amendment.

-These rights can consist of the right to plant flowers, the right to paint your toenails, and the right to eat what you want, among many others.
+These rights can consist of the right to plant flowers, paint your toenails, and eat what you want, among many others.
 All these are rights not denied to people just because they aren’t in the Constitution.

 There was a great debate on whether people’s rights were being protected before the Constitution was ratified.

-The Anti-Federalists are the ones that insisted that the Bill of Rights be included in the Constitution.
-They feared that the federal government would take all the power and oppress other people.
-Then James Madison listened and included The Ninth Amendment in the Constitution.
+The Anti-Federalists insisted that the Bill of Rights be included in the United States Constitution.
+They feared that an unchecked powerful federal government would inevitably become tyrannical in nature and oppress the people.

-However, an essential portion of the original draft that Madison created was removed by a select committee.
-It was to prohibit the federal government from expanding its power more using interpretation.
+However, an essential portion of the original draft that James Madison created was removed by a select committee.
+It sought to prohibit the federal government from expanding its power even further using interpretation.

 This, in turn, made the whole application of the amendment and the purpose it was supposed to serve irrelevant.
 The intention was for it to be used as the Constitution’s mode of interpretation.